namin-amin/simpleserver/Readme.md

 # SimpleRoute

-This is a simple wrapper for golang standard http mux.
+This is a Bootstrapper for starting a webapplication.
+My requirement was just to host a webapi.

 ## Features
+- ### Router
+    - Middleware
+    - Router with Grouped Routes
+- ### Configuration
+    - This is just a wrapper around viper with nice defaults.
-- RouterGroups
+- ### Database(TODO)
-- Middlewares
+    - Migrations
+    - Database operations with sqlx/gorm(TBD)

 ## TODO
 - Context need to be passed down